Open Bible Data Home About News OET Key

 Note 1 topic: grammar-connect-condition-hypothetical

-Moses is introducing a hypothetical situation and telling the Israelites what they should do if it happens.
+Moses is using If to introduce a hypothetical situation and telling the Israelites what they should do if it happens.
 Use a natural form in your language for introducing a situation that could happen.
-Alternate translation: “Suppose that there is a case that is too difficult for you to judge, between blood and blood, between a lawsuit and a lawsuit, and between an assault and an assault, cases of dispute in your gates, then you should arise”
+Alternate translation: [Suppose that]

 Note 2 topic: figures-of-speech / explicit